nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 You can't use it multiple times, but there is an ever increasing chance of, back backlash.
 Yeah.
 Which is some negative thing depending on what it is.
 Yep.
 Did I hit the right button?

 You did.
 And you are good.
 You you You did.
 You weren't overcome by the things.
-The the little squid creature then moves up to the island that Alwar is at and and attacks.
+The the little squid creature then moves up to the island that Alwor is at and and attacks.

 Mhmm.
 He's going to he's gonna spear you.
 I I dodge.
 I do not dodge.
 I dodge with my face.